Abracadabra by Chris Green

 ‘Ella Vallée.
 That’s a nice name,’ I say, successfully avoiding the temptation to say, ‘I bet you are.’

-‘My father was French,’ she adds, by way of explanation.
+‘My father was French,’ she adds.

 ‘I’m Andy,’ I say.
 ‘I love France.
 I regularly take the van over to Calais.’